ajosephides/i.i.a.s/README.md

 You will also see any lint errors in the console.

 ### `npm test`
-Launches the test runner in the interactive watch mode.
+Launches the test runner and shows the test coverage.

 ### `npm run build`
 Builds the app for production to the `build` folder.<br>